Welcome to My Memoir Page

 The book is out!!
 See below the cover picture for ordering details.

-This is my personal story, my spiritual journey.
+This is my personal story, my spiritual journey, the story of my life, and David's and our childrens' over the past 47 years.
 The painting of Maharishi on the cover was done by my husband, David Orme-Johnson.

 "Written with compelling language and a warm, honest personal voice, each chapter is touching and filled with knowledge.
 It's a riveting read." --Linda Egenes, co-author of The Ramayana: A New Retelling of Valmiki's Ancient Epic--Complete and Comprehensive.

-2) you can order it from my publisher, CreateSpace.com.
+2) You can order it online with a credit card from my publisher, CreateSpace.com.
 Click here to go directly to my book on this site.
-Same price, but they take way less out of it than Amazon does, so I get more money (thank you!);
+Same price, but they take way less out of it than Amazon does, so I get more money (thank you!).
+I can also order a book for you from my publisher and have it shipped directly to you for way less than the US Postal Service would charge;

-and 3) order in the usual way from your Amazon.
+and 3) order in the usual way from Amazon.
 Click here to go directly to my book on the AmazonUS site.
-If you buy from Amazon, you can write a review.
 You can also save shipping costs if you belong to Amazon Prime.

-The book will soon be available on Kindle (working on that now) and later on Audible.
+I will publish the book on Audible, hopefully the summer of 2017.
 I want to narrate it myself and that will take some organizing.

 If you don't have access to Amazon and my book, email me and I will explore options to mail it directly to you.
 Here are a few highlights from the book: